 I create an authentic and connected world by allowing the space for myself and others to live with compassion, curiosity and playfulness.

 It is best to avoid eating for at least two hours before the session.
-Allow 90 minutes for the session where you will be undisturbed and can lie down comfortably.
+Allow 90 minutes for the session when you will be undisturbed and can lie down comfortably.

 There are a number of contraindications and so if the following conditions are true for you at this time this breath work is not recommended: